deepgram/kur/docs/source/specification.rst

 	  # Where to store weights (optional)
 	  weights: WEIGHTS

+	  # Hooks for running some quick analysis on validation data between
+	  # epochs (optional).
+	  hooks: HOOKS

-The ``data`` and ``provider`` fields are discussed in the :ref:`data_spec` section.
+The ``data`` and ``provider`` fields are discussed in the :ref:`data_spec` section, and the ``hooks`` field is discussed in :ref:`hooks_spec`.
 The other fields we discuss below.

 Weights
 -------